AnirudhG07/plugins-yazi/README.md

 # Plugins Yazi

 This is a list of plugins that I have created for Yazi.
-I have created single repositories previously for many of my plugins(links mentioned below).
-Any new plugins I create will be added here hopefully.
+Previously, I had created single repositories for some of the plugins(links mentioned below).
+Any new plugins created will be added here hopefully.

 ## Exploring Yazi